roycechua/just-pomodoro-lite/README.md

   - [ ] Message
   - [ ] Sound

+# How to deploy

+You can deploy it as you would any React Web App.
+For my app, I deployed it on Vercel.

+Follow the link here for more details: https://vitejs.dev/guide/static-deploy.html

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.